 - Non-owner SR22 insurance insures you instead of insuring a vehicle.

-- Non owner insurance provides secondary coverage when you operate a vehicle you do not own
+- A non-owner insurance policy is secondary coverage when you operate a borrowed car.

-- A non owner SR22 policy helps pay personal injury and property damage claims of the other party involved
+- Non-owner SR22 insurance helps pay personal injury and property damage claims brought by the other party involved in an accident.

-It’s important to understand the limitations of non owner insurance coverage.
-A non owner policy does not insure a vehicle, so you must be sure that any vehicle you operate is insured by the owner.
+It’s essential to understand the limitations of non owner insurance coverage.
+A non-owner policy does not insure a borrowed vehicle, so you must ensure that the owner of any car you operate carries insurance on it.

-Non owner SR22 insurance does not cover you if you’re injured in an at-fault accident.
-It covers auto damage, personal injury and property damage claims of the other party if claims exceed the coverage on the car you’re driving.
+Non-owner SR22 insurance does not cover injuries you sustain in an at-fault accident.
+It covers other parties’ auto damage, personal injury, and property damage claims if claims exceed the owner’s coverage on the car you’re driving.

-If you start with non owner insurance policy and later purchase a vehicle, your non owner policy must be converted to an owner/owner-operator policy.
-This is not an automatic process.
-Contact your SR22 provider before changing from a non owner to an owner policy.
-This way you’ll know if you can afford the new premium with a car added.
-Your premiums could change a little or a lot.
-For example, in Florida, the cost of a non owner policy is fairly reasonable but increases drastically when a car is added to the policy.
+Suppose you start with a non-owner SR22 insurance policy and later purchase a vehicle.
+In that case, you’ll need to convert to an owner/owner-operator policy.
+Changing your coverage is not an automatic process, so we recommend contacting your SR22 provider for assistance.
+They’ll help you determine if you can afford the new premium with a car added.
+Your payments could change a little or a lot.
+For example, in Florida, the cost of a non-owner policy is relatively reasonable.
+However, the price drastically increases when you insure a car.

 Broad Form Insurance

 Broad form vehicle insurance is liability-only coverage that insures all vehicles you own.
 However, it excludes any cars in your household that are not registered in your name.
 The big difference with this type of policy is that it only covers you as the driver.
 No other person is covered to drive your vehicles.

-UltraCar Insurance agents know all the ins and outs of non owner SR22 vs SR22 insurance and are licensed in each of the states we operate.
-We work with top insurance providers and can find the cheapest SR22 insurance to meet your particular needs.
-For competitive SR22 quotes, give us a call or start a quote today!
+UltraCar Insurance agents know all the ins and outs of non owner SR22 vs SR22 insurance and have licenses in each state we serve.
+We’re associated with top insurance providers and can find the cheapest SR22 insurance to meet your individual needs.
+Call us or click the quote button for competitive SR22 insurance quotes today!